ava-labs/avalanche-docs/docs/specs/blueberry.md

 # Blueberry Changes

-This document specifies changes in Avalanche Blueberry (AvalanchGo v1.8.0) from Apricot (AvalanchGo v1.7.x).
+This document specifies changes in Avalanche Blueberry (AvalanchGo v1.8.0) from Apricot (AvalanchGo v1.1.0 to v1.7.18).

 ## Block Composition and Formation Logic